Prudhviteja9/Global-Retail-Analytics/README.md

 ## Usage
 This project can serve as a reference for analyzing e-commerce data or as a template for similar analyses in other sectors.

-## Contributing
-Contributions to the project are welcome!
-Please fork this repository and submit a pull request with your suggested changes.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments
-- Thanks to Kaggle for hosting the dataset used in this analysis.
-- [Power BI](https://powerbi.microsoft.com/) for the analytical tools provided.